followmyutopia/devextreme-documentation/concepts/05 Widgets/Chart/14 Series Points/00 Overview.md

-A series point is a visual representation of a data object.
-Series points come in many shapes and sizes because of the different nature of [series types](/Documentation/Guide/Widgets/Chart/Series_Types/).
+A series point is a visual representation of one or several data objects.
+Series points can have different shapes and sizes depending on the [series types](/Documentation/Guide/Widgets/Chart/Series_Types/).

 ![DevExtreme HTML5 JavaScript Charts SeriesPoints](/Content/images/doc/18_1/ChartJS/visual_elements/series_points.png)